agaazaslam/memory-card/README.md

 A fun and interactive memory game built with React.
 This app fetches image cards from an external API and challenges users to click cards without repeating any previous choice.
 It features a real-time score tracker and keeps track of the best score achieved in the session.

-A brief and clear description of what your project does.

 Live preview: [https://memory-card.agaazaslam.com](https://memory-card.agaazaslam.com)

 ## Features